leon-vg/storybook-ui5/app/ui5/README.md

 ---

 [Storybook](https://storybook.js.org/) is a popular tool for developing UI components in isolation.
-It works with most popular frameworks, but UI5 was not one of them so far.
+It works with most popular frameworks, but UI5 was not one of them - until now.

-With Storybook, you can visualize different states of your UI components and develop them interactively.
+With Storybook, you can visualize different states of your controls and develop them interactively.
 It works with hot module reloading, so you can view your changes as you're making them.

-Storybook runs outside of your app, so you can develop UI components in isolation without worrying about app specific dependencies and requirements.
-It's a great tool for working on controls in isolation.
+It's a great tool for developing UI5 controls in isolation without worrying about app specific dependencies and requirements.

-## Getting Started
+But enough talk, just checkout [the demo](https://leon-vg.github.io/storybook-ui5/) to see Storybook-UI5 in action!

-### Quick start
+## Quick Start

-Copy the contents of the [example project](https://github.com/leon-vg/storybook-ui5/tree/master/examples/ui5-kitchen-sink) to a new folder.
+Perhaps the easiest way to get up and running is by copying the contents of the [example project](https://github.com/leon-vg/storybook-ui5/tree/master/examples/ui5-kitchen-sink) to a new folder.
 You could clone the github project first to make copying easier.

-Run `npm install` and run `npm run storybook`.
+Next, run `npm install` and run `npm run storybook`.
+After a minute or so, the application should launch in your browser.
+Try changing a story and see how it is rendered immediately without a refresh.

-### Slow start
+## Integration in existing project

+Storybook-UI5 can run completely seperate from your project.
+It only needs access to the various controls that you wish to demo.

-In your node project, install the following needed dependencies:
+In your node project, install the following dependencies

 ```
-npm install storybook-ui5 @storybook/addon-essentials@6 @babel/core@7 babel-loader@8 webpack@4
+npm install --save-dev storybook-ui5 @storybook/addon-essentials@6 @babel/core@7 babel-loader@8 webpack@4
 ```

-Create a .storybook folder and add a main.js file:
+Next, create a `.storybook` folder and in it add a `main.js` file with the following contents:

 ```
 // .storybook/main.js